Bauer Pottery

 J.A.
-Bauer Pottery is an American pottery that was founded in Paducah, Kentucky in 1895 and operated for most of its life in Los Angeles, California.
+Bauer Pottery is an American pottery that was founded in Paducah, Kentucky in 1885 and operated for most of its life in Lincoln Heights, Los Angeles.
 It closed in 1962.
+In 2000, a new company re-established the Bauer brand.
+It produces reproductions of Bauer dishes from the 1930s and 1940s in original and new colors.

 History

 In 1885, John Andrew "Andy" Bauer bought out Frank Parham's Paducah Pottery in Paducah, Kentucky, a pottery whose main products were brown-glazed, hand-thrown wares including crocks and jugs.
 J.A.
 Bauer moved his family to Los Angeles in early 1909, and selected a new site for a pottery.
 J.A.
 Bauer Pottery Company was built at 415-421 West Avenue 33 in Lincoln Heights, an area between Los Angeles and Pasadena, California.
 The first products were the same products J.A.
 Bauer produced in Paducah.
 Demand from the nursery trade added new products to the pottery's wares including flower pots, garden ware, and planters.